calumgrant/logical/docs/worklist.md

 - Optimization: delete tables when finished.
 - Garbage collection:

-Newtypes:
 - Performance bug in `performance/new3.dl` - too much memory used.

-Implement semi-naive recursion:
-- Implement the new optimization SemiNaive
-- Determine how predicates are called
-- Flag certain predicates as semi-naive.
-- Determine whether the predicate is recursive

 - Analysis: Query types.
 For each relation, store a set of how the relation would be indexed, ahead of time.
 - After the rules are run, clean them up to save memory.
 - Optimization: Merge heads.
 - Optimization: Parallelize.

-- Predicate: clear "all".
+- Predicate: clear all.
 To run multiple tests in the same run.

 - Optimization: Compressed table type.
 Only for streaming.
 Use deltas or something.